mariusbjansen/CarND-Advanced-Lane-Lines/CarND-Advanced-Lane-Lines.md

 Also the pipeline is not very robust against shadows and curbstones guardrails etc. Additionally use cases where more than two lines (an unknown number of lines) need to be detected is difficult.

-This issue could be solved by created separate line detectors with moving a prioiri knowledge.
+This issue could be solved by introducing separate line detectors with moving a prioiri knowledge.

 A real world problem could also be: In construction zones there are white and yellow lines present and only the yellow ones are valid.
 A detector to take color into account would definitely be necessary to really develop a self-driving car.
-Also there are situation where no line at all has a validity and one need  a totally different strategy to control the car.
+Also there are situations where no line at all has a validity and one would need a totally different strategy to control the car.